 All our Foleons are seamlessly integrated with our sales and customer success tech stack.
 We have four teams working with Foleon (sales, customer success, product, and marketing) and the assets are used by all three of our offices.
 All of the teams using Foleons are enthusiastic about the way we are now able to stand out and differentiate ourselves with our content.

-With Foleon we are able to distinguish ourselves by creating engaging content experiences that appeal to larger B2B entities.
+With Foleon we can distinguish ourselves by creating engaging content experiences that appeal to larger B2B entities.
 We are now able to show that we have an interesting enterprise offering with our various content marketing publications on Foleon.

 We're keen to take Foleon to the next level by focusing on utilizing the audience insights that we can get from our Foleon assets.